configTools

 Code of the config system; not related to fontTools or fonts in particular.

-The options that are specific to fontTools are in fontTools.config
+The options that are specific to fontTools are in fontTools.config.

-To create your own config system, you need to create an instance of
+To create your own config system, you need to create an instance of Options, and a subclass of AbstractConfig with its options class variable set to your instance of Options.

-- class fontTools.misc.configTools.AbstractConfig(values: Union[AbstractConfig, Dict[Union[Option, str], Any]] = {}, parse_values: bool = False, skip_unknown: bool = False)[source]
+class fontTools.misc.configTools.AbstractConfig(values: AbstractConfig | Dict[Option | str, Any] = {}, parse_values: bool = False, skip_unknown: bool = False)[source]

 Create a set of config values, optionally pre-filled with values from the given dictionary or pre-existing config object.